aaltonewmedia/learn.newmedia.dog/content/courses/introduction-to-critical-making/project/index.md

 - At least one image from each day of the workshop of your process and the final device
 - At least one video of your device in action that explains what it does (either a file or link to some video sharing service like YouTube or Vimeo).
 - A pdf file where you document and reflect on your process throughout the workshop.
 How did you end up to your final version that you presented?
-What kind of things were you
+Was there something you struggled with?
+What did you learn?

 ---